 U.S. Bureau of Labor Statistics Occupational Outlook Handbook - An occupational handbook that chronicles careers from A-Z

 O*Net Online - A dictionary of over 20,000 occupational titles

 Fortune.com - A search engine for company research

 Money Magazine - An overview of top and emerging careers

-The USC Career Center is central to the on-going preparation of Dornsife College students as they get set to enter the job market.
+The USC Career Center is central to the on-going preparation of Dornsife College students as they prepare to enter the job market.
 The mission of the Career Center is to provide exceptional career services to all members of the Trojan Family.
 For more information please visit: The USC Career Center

 42%: Rate at which college graduates with internship experience are offered first-time job offers compared to 30% for graduates with no internship experience (NACE, 2010).

 $41,600: Average salary for entry-level positions for college graduates with internship experience (NACE, 2010).

 $34,600: Average salary for entry-level positions for college graduates with no internship experience (NACE, 2010).

 $7,000: Difference in dollars for not having internship experience for first-year employment